 Know Your CBD Product

-CBD products can differ in several categories, such as bioavailability, concentration, and whether its full spectrum or an isolate.
+CBD products can differ in several categories, such as bioavailability, concentration, and the type of hemp extract.

 Bioavailability is the amount of a substance that enters the bloodstream.